seiteta/seiteta.github.io_old/_posts/2014-11-19-data-science-glossary.md

 * #[Julia](http://julialang.org/)

-   Julia is programming language designed for scientific computing and [approaching the performance of C](http://julialang.org/benchmarks/).
+   Julia is a programming language designed for scientific computing and [approaching the performance of C](http://julialang.org/benchmarks/).
 Its syntax is [close to MATLAB](https://github.com/lakras/matlab-to-julia).